Voting has ended, and the winners are here!

 — Which fans, pros, writers, researchers, horror hosts or others should be inducted into the Rondo Awards Monster Kid Hall of Fame?
 Suggest up to six names of folks who have helped fandom grow.

-Whew!
-That’s it.
-Remember, you don’t have to vote in every category and write-ins and comments are accepted.
+Whew.
+That’s a lot.
+Thanks to all for your patience. remember, you don’t have to vote in every category, and write-ins are welcome.